Medically reviewed by Sian Baker, Dip ION mBANT mCNHC

 If you experience symptoms after eating strawberries, there are ways to find out whether you have an allergy or intolerance:

 - Try an elimination diet, which involves removing rose family and bet v1 foods to see whether the symptoms stop.

 - Write a detailed food diary to track the food you eat and whether it coincides with any symptoms.

-- Take a food intolerance test to quickly and accurately find out for certain whether you have an allergy or intolerance to strawberries.
+- Take a food sensitivity test to quickly and accurately find out for certain whether you have an allergy or intolerance to strawberries.